primus/omega-supreme/README.md

 ### Messaging

-Now that you've added the `omega-supreme` plugin to your Primus server you can communicate/broadcast using plain HTTP requests with it.
-We make a couple assumptions to the data that is send to the server:
+Now that you've added the `omega-supreme` plugin to your Primus server you can communicate/broadcast with it using plain HTTP requests.
+We make a couple assumptions to the data that is sent to the server:

 - The POST/PUT data is JSON encoded.
 - The request is made against the supplied URL option.
 - The request uses Basic Authentication with the supplied username and password.
-- The `msg` Property contains the data that needs to be send to the connections.
+- The `msg` Property contains the data that needs to be sent to the connections.
 - The `sparks` Property can be an array of spark ids or a string which is the spark id.
-If no `sparks` property is supplied we assume that the given message needs to be broadcast to every single connection on this server.
+If no `sparks` property is supplied we assume that the given message needs to be broadcasted to every single connection on this server.

 When your message has been successfully processed by the server it returns a JSON object with some information: